maproulette/docs/_documentation/migrating/02-documentation-changes.md

 Where MapRoulette 3 did something MapRoulette 4 does not, the page now says so in a highlighted note rather than quietly describing behaviour you cannot find.
-There are 19 such notes across the site.
+There are a dozen or so such notes across the site.
 If you want the whole picture in one place instead of page by page, see [Moving from MapRoulette 3 to MapRoulette 4](/documentation/maproulette-3-to-4/).